sornas/fog-template-c/README.md

 track and share these changes.
 Unfortunately Github doesn't add submodules when creating a copy of a template repository.

+## Examples

+A few examples (interactive, if you will) are included as branches in this template.
+You can either choose "Include all branches" when copying the template or take a look at them from here.
+Currently, the following examples exist:

+- Callbacks

+The examples in the documentation exist as well, these are here in order to have something accessible and easy to play around with.

 ## Stuff to keep in mind

 The built-in engine documentation (`fog/tools/doc.html`) is still